Teaching the Three R's

 Ruth Beechick's "You Can Teach Your Child Successfully, Grades 4-8" has excellent sections on developing writing skills.

 How Do I Grade My Child's Writing Composition?

 This would be another most frequently asked question to us as support group leaders.
 As homeschoolers we are somewhat isolated from seeing the work of others, and as mothers we worry that our children's writing somehow is just not up to the level of other children at our child's age/level/grade.

-We are often tempted to see our child's work through adult eyes with expectations of adult writing.
+Also, we are often tempted to see our child's work through adult eyes with expectations of adult writing.

 Even if we could compare our children's work to another's, this might be foolish as we need to let our child develop at his or her natural ability and pace.
 Focus on mastery of the skills, a step at a time, rather than fretting over your child's time table of development.